wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.2.2 =
+*	Fixed issue with approve/delete/spam buttons on recently loaded comments.
+*	Minified the JS again.

 = 2.2.1 =
 *   Fixed a bug on some sites with certain versions of jQuery that prevented the comment ID being sent correctly